 In October 2010, we entered into an operating lease with 100 Medpace Way, LLC, or 100 MW, which is wholly owned by our Chief Executive Officer.
 The lease has an initial term of 12 years with a renewal option for one 10-year term at prevailing market rates.
 We pay rent, taxes, insurance and maintenance expenses that arise from use of the property.
 The annual base rent in effect as of December 31, 2015 was \$2.1 million.
 The lease allows for adjustments to the rental rate annually for increases in the consumer price index.
-For the Successor three months ended March 31, 2016 and March 31, 2015, the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013, lease expense for 100 MW of \$0.5 million, \$0.5 mill
+For the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013, lease expense for 100 MW of \$2.1 million, \$1.6 million, \$0.5 million and \$2.1 million, respectively, were recorded.
+Additionally, we prepaid \$0.2 million in lease payments to 100 MW, which was recorded as a component of prepaid expenses and other current assets as of December 31, 2014.

 We entered into two leases of office space, commencing in July 2012 and September 2012, with 200 Medpace Way, LLC, or 200 MW, and 300 Medpace Way, LLC, or 300 MW, respectively.
 200 MW and 300 MW are wholly owned by our Chief Executive Officer and certain of his immediate family members.
-Each lease has an initial term of 15 years with a renewal option for one 10-year term at prevailing market rates.
-The annual base rent in effect as of December 31, 2015 for the 200 MW lease and the 300 MW lease was \$2.6 million and \$1.1 million, respectively.
+Each lease has an initial term of

+15 years with a renewal option for one 10-year term at prevailing market rates.
 The obligation was initially recorded by us at its net present value using the notional rates implicit in the lease agreements.
 We revalued the liability by calculating the net present value using our incremental borrowing rate at the time of the Transaction.
-For the Successor three months ended March 31, 2016 and March 31, 2015, the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the year ended December 31, 2013, we recorded lease payments of \$0.9 million, \$0.6 million, \$3.4 million, \$3.1 million, \$0.9 million and \$2.7 million, respectively.
+For the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the year ended December 31, 2013, we paid \$3.4 million, \$3.1 million, \$0.9 million and \$2.7 million, respectively, in rents.